-3.5 HMICFRS now assess services against the characteristics of good performance and link their judgement to any causes of concern and areas of improvement.
-The Service received five 'adequate' gradings and six 'good' gradings across the eleven diagnostics and five 'areas for improvement' have been suggested within the report.
-These areas have been considered and the Service has developed an action plan to address them.
-For Cheshire FRS, the report included the following summary: prevention activity is effectively targeted and improvements have been made to how safe and well visits are targeted to at risk individuals; protection activity is clearly linked to local risk but targeted buildings are not consistently audited within the set time frame; the service uses a thorough community risk management planning process; there is sound understanding of future financial challenges with plans to mitigate any significant financial risks; and the Service continues to have welldefined and understood values and a positive working culture with staff feeling 'empowered and willing to challenge poor behaviours'.
+5. HMICFRS assess services against the characteristics of good performance found within the inspection framework and link their judgement to any causes of concern and areas of improvement.
+As in the ratings above, CFRS received five 'adequate' gradings and six

+'good' gradings across the eleven diagnostics.
+Five 'areas for improvement' were suggested within the report.
+For CFRS, the report summarised that: prevention is effectively targeted and improvements have been made to how safe and well visits are targeted to at risk individuals; protection activity is clearly linked to local risk but targeted buildings are not consistently audited within the set time frame; the service uses a thorough community risk management planning process; there is sound understanding of future financial challenges with staff feeling 'empowered and willing to challenge poor behaviours'.

-4. Good Governance in the Fire Service
+6. Good Governance in the Fire Service

-4.1 In 2016, CIPFA, in association with various groups including representation of fire and rescue services, issued best practice guidance on Delivering Good Governance.
+6.1 In 2016, CIPFA, in association with various groups including representation of fire and rescue services, issued best practice guidance on Delivering Good Governance.
 It sets out seven principles of good governance which are illustrated below: